 Fake users, fake clicks, fake leads.
-This is what you get when you fall victim to one of a growing number of fraudulent visitors that are hijacking your advertising campaigns through the use of click farms, all in order to steal your marketing budget.
+This is what you get when you fall victim to one of a growing number of fraudsters that are hijacking your advertising campaigns through the use of click fraud and click farms, all in order to steal your marketing budget.

-While bots used to be the primary method of ad fraud with fraudsters using malicious bots to generate fake clicks, increasingly sophisticated bot detection has led to the rise of a new method of attack: click farms run by actual humans.
+Although malicious bots are one of the primary ad fraud techniques used by fraudsters to generate fake clicks, increasingly sophisticated bot detection has led to the rise of another common method of click fraud: click farms run by actual humans.

-The human element here differentiates them from bots, which tend to originate from one or a handful of fraudsters operating thousands of bots and means that they are much harder to detect.
-The fraudsters operating these systems tend to are harder to detect because they are ultimately human users, so they pass the criteria of "being human".
+The human element here differentiates them from bots, which tend to originate from one or a handful of fraudsters operating thousands of bots, and means that this method is much harder to detect.
+The fraudsters operating these systems tend to be harder to detect because they are ultimately human users, so they pass the criteria of "being human".

-The first of these work with a single operator using hundreds of smart-phones set up on stands in front of them, in order to repetitively click on videos or ads, and to provide likes or follows to social media accounts.
+The first of these works with a single operator using hundreds of mobile devices set up on stands in front of them, in order to repetitively click on videos/advertisements or even to provide likes/follows on mobile apps for social media accounts.

-The second, and more difficult to deal with, involve hundreds or even thousands of extremely low-paid workers crammed into often appalling conditions, operating as fraudulent users.
-While you may think that this would balloon the costs of human ad fraud and make it far too expensive to be worthwhile since it employs actual humans, this is not the case.
+The second, and more difficult to deal with, method involve hundreds or even thousands of extremely low-paid workers crammed into makeshift computer labs, operating as fraudulent users.
+While you may think that this method may be far too expensive to be worthwhile since it employs actual humans, this is not the case.
 Some workers are paid as little as $120 a yearto commit click fraud around-the-clock.
 The labor costs are minimal and far outweighed by the potential profits, making click farm operators extremely lucrative.

-This human element allows the fraudsters the mimic real visitor behavior by spending time on the website to simulate genuine use, filling out forms, and even completing eCommerce transactions.
+This human element allows the fraudsters the mimic real visitor behavior by spending time on the website to simulate genuine use, filling out forms, and even completing eCommerce transactions, bypassing standard fraud detection.
 However, none of these transactions will be real.
 Because they are using real people to perform these actions, it is far more difficult to detect by entry-level ad fraud solutions.

 Are click farms illegal?